2018/07/11 by Willem Stam.

 As mentioned, the template leverages Google Cloud Functions and Google Cloud Pub/Sub to provide scalability, reliability, and separation with minimal code.

 The endpoint function receives HTTPS POST requests from a webhook and publishes the messages to a Pub/Sub topic.
 The subscriber function is subscribed to the Pub/Sub topic and forwards the messages to a specific URL.
 Multiple subscriber functions with different URLs can be deployed, which all get the same messages.

 Through Pub/Sub the endpoint is decoupled from the subscribers.
-Incoming messages are immediately acknowledged as soon as the message is saved in the queue.
+As soon as the message is saved in the queue, incoming messages are immediately acknowledged.
 If forwarding to a receiver fails, the message remains in the queue and the subscriber function is retried.